JoeTester1965/GsmRuStillThere/README.md

 ## Survey

-Get the averge ppm (frequency deviation) for your dongle to help the scripts below (i.e. replace ppm with a numeric value).
+Get the averge ppm (frequency deviation) for your dongle to help the scripts below (i.e. replace {your ppm} below with the numeric value you get here).
 Using 0 should work most of the time if your RTL dongle is a decent one.

 ```console
 rtl_test -p